mozilla/pontoon/README.md

 Local settings
 --------------

 Specify your SITE_URL in the Django local settings file `/pontoon/settings/local.py` if different from `http://127.0.0.1:8000`.
+Uncomment `SESSION_COOKIE_SECURE = False` if you are running a local development install without HTTPS to disable HTTPS-only cookies.

 To use Microsoft Translator API for machine translation, obtain a valid API key from the [Bing Developer Center][bdc] and store it in a variable MICROSOFT_TRANSLATOR_API_KEY in your Django local settings file `/pontoon/settings/local.py`.